Field Guide to the R Mixed Model Wilderness

 pairs()

-This function is conducting all pairwise tests for the variable specified.
-The default p-value adjustment in pairs() function is “tukey”; other options include “holm”, “hochberg”, “BH”, “BY”, and “none”.
-If you are conducting this on a variable with many levels, this adjustment can be severe, resulting in very few statistically significant results.
-To avoid this, consider other tests such ‘compare to a control’ or custom contrasts.
+This function conducts all pairwise tests for the specified variable specified.
+The default p-value adjustment in the pairs() function is “tukey”; other options include “holm”, “hochberg”, “BH”, “BY”, and “none”.
+If you are conducting this on a variable with many levels (e.g. more than five), this adjustment can be severe, resulting in very few statistically significant results.
+To avoid this, consider other tests such as ‘compare to a control’ or more tailored custom contrasts.

 13.3.1 Custom contrasts

-First, run emmean object ‘m2’ for nitrogen treatments.
+First, run emmeans object ‘m2’ for nitrogen treatments.

 m2